zhaoyao91/n3h/deprecated/mapper-builder/README.md

 Help build mapper messager.

+## Deprecation

+This package is only for `the-holder v1`, so it's deprecated now.

 ## Conventions for Mapper

 - each mapper has a name prefixed with 'mapper', such as `mapper.$mapper`